 By undertaking comprehensive, forward-looking planning infrastructure managers can develop clear direction about what is needed, and what will be beneficial to the long-term delivery of service.

-Infrastructure asset management planning and thinking then provides a structured framework to test new ideas and technologies with as they come along.
+Infrastructure asset management planning and thinking then provide a structured framework to test new ideas and technologies as they come along.